 Primary investigation as per standard police work – information gathering and observation, if sufficient evidence gathered then this can lead to arrest, house search etc. In the primary phase formal investigation is limited to information held on police databases.
 Online research is at the discretion of the investigator and there is no formal procedure associated with this.

+Trace the cryptocurrency transactions

+Establish or disprove links between persons identified in the case

+Establish the level of interaction between persons identified as being linked.

+Identify other persons organisations linked to the case

 Scenario 3: Delivery of Drugs at an Address (responsible partner: LPV)